Optimizing the Labeling Process

 Hands-on Practice:

-1. Active Learning with modAL
+1. Active Learning from scratch

 • Implement uncertainty sampling